Delaunay Hodge Star: Introduction

 Discrete Exterior Calculus (DEC) is a framework for numerical solution of partial differential equations on simplicial meshes and for geometry processing tasks~\cite{Hirani2003short,DeKaTo2008short}.
 DEC has had considerable impact in computer graphics and scientific computing.
 It is related to finite element exterior calculus and differs from it in how inner products are defined.
 The main objects in DEC are $p$-cochains, which for the purpose of this paper may be considered to be a vector of real values with one entry for each $p$-dimensional simplex in the mesh.
 For $p$-cochains $a$ and $b$ their inner product in DEC is $a^T \hodge_p b$ where $\hodge_p$ is a diagonal discrete Hodge star operator.
 This is a diagonal matrix of order equal to the number of $p$-simplices and with entries that are ratios of volumes of $p$-simplices and their $(n-p)$-dimensional circumcentric dual cells.

 For this to define a genuine inner product the entries have to be positive.
 Simply taking absolute values or considering all volumes to be unsigned does not lead to correct solutions of partial differential equations.
 See Figure~\ref{fig:poissons} to see the spectacular failure when unsigned volumes are used in solving Poisson's equation in mixed form.
-That figure also shows the importance of the Delaunay property and of our boundary assumptions and the success of the signed dual volumes for such meshes that we describe in this paper.

 When DEC was invented it was known that completely well-centered meshes were sufficient but perhaps not necessary for defining the Hodge star operator.
 (A completely well-centered mesh is one in which the circumcenters are contained within the corresponding simplices at all dimensions.
 Examples are acute-angled triangle meshes and tetrahedral meshes in which each triangle is acute and each tetrahedron contains its circumcenter.)
 For such meshes, the volumes of circumcentric dual cells are obviously positive.
 For some years now there has been numerical evidence that for codimension 1 duality some (but not all) pairwise Delaunay meshes yield positive dual volumes if volumes are given a sign based on some simple rules.
 Moreover, these seem to yield correct numerical solutions for a simple partial differential equation.
 A pairwise Delaunay mesh (of dimension $n$ embedded in $\R^N$, $N\ge n$) is one in which each pair of adjacent $n$-simplices sharing a face of dimension $n-1$ is Delaunay when embedded in $\R^n$.
 (Imagine a pair of triangles with a hinge at the shared edge and lay the pair flat on a table.)
 This generalizes the Delaunay condition to triangle mesh surfaces embedded in three dimensions and analogous higher dimensional settings.
 For planar triangle meshes and for tetrahedral meshes in three dimensions pairwise Delaunay is same as Delaunay.